Understanding The Basics Of Zone & Man Coverage In Football

 This coverage is often run in deep situations where the defense knows the offense will throw the football.

-Types Of Zone Coverages In Football
+Zone Coverage In Football

 Cover 2